 “In my introductory course, we study and try our hand at some eight or nine unique essayistic forms—the personal essay, narrative essay, lyric essay, braided essay, collage essay, stream-of-consciousness essay, even multimedia essays that employ audio and visual elements and animation,” says Butcher.
 “Reading is everything, and the last thing I want a student to do is leave my classroom on any given day feeling there is only one way to write, or only one style, or voice, or even form.”

-While helping a student become a professional writer can seem daunting, Olmstead says, “The three of us recognize it can be an extremely long apprenticeship.
+While helping a student become a professional writer can seem daunting, Olmstead says, “The three of us recognize it can be an extremely long internship.
 We create that space, that place where people can be inside of.
 It doesn’t have a beginning and an end.
 It’s ongoing.”

 The faculty’s hard work pays off.
 They change lives.